-In recent years the fitness industry has undergone a major transformation with the entry of multiple overseas and smaller / specialty brands entering the market.
-The advent of F45, Anytime Fitness and She are all examples of how gyms can expand markets by specialising in product, access or even segment.
+In recent years the fitness industry has undergone a major transformation with the entry of multiple overseas and smaller specialty brands entering the market.
+F45, Anytime Fitness and She are all examples of how gyms can expand markets by specialising in product, access or even segment.
 The entry of specialist players in any services market is a clear indication of market maturity, something the bigger players cannot ignore.
 Having designed Fitness First’s only Titanium grade club at Barangaroo two years ago, we were invited back to re-develop their flagship CBD stores.

 Member and staff feedback has been overwhelmingly positive since the re-opening of Bond Street December 2017.
 We are now working on several other CBD clubs as part of Fitness First’s initiative to defend its position as Australia’s premier gym brand.